Sermon on the mount

 Verse 2

 Imagine there’s a person who volunteers at a food pantry where he helps to feed homeless people.
-Then when he attends his church’s prayer meeting, he asks that people pray for this food pantry and the homeless people who go there.
-He describes how he volunteers there and the work that he does.
-His request for prayer, however, is actually a way of letting his whole church know that he gives to the needy.
-His boasting is disguised as a request for prayer.
-God judges the heart.
-There may be many people who are sincere with their prayer request, but others might use it as an opportunity to disguise their bragging.
+That’s very kind and very charitable of him.
+But then when he attends his church’s prayer meeting, he asks that people pray for this food pantry where he volunteers.
+He describes to the members of his prayer group how he volunteers there and the work that he does.

 The objective should be to check your heart.
 Analyze your motivation.
 If you want recognition for your righteous deeds, don’t bother to do them.